tkiat/my-writings-public/blog/lifestyle/sustainability/repair-htc-onem7-battery.md

-# Repair: HTC One M7 Battery Replacement
+# HTC One M7 Battery Replacement

 I bought a flagship smartphone (HTC One M7) in 2013 because I was about to go study in Germany and I wanted to take beautiful photos but I refused to buy a proper camera.